MinchinWeb/blog.minchin.ca/content/20230608-self-driving-cars.md

 First, a few baseline assumptions in this scenario:

-- "Self-driving" means cars can drive themselves without human control, either local or remote.
+- "Self-driving" means cars can drive themselves without human control, either local or remote[^2023060801].
 Also, that they can drive in the full range of conditions and situations that prudent human drivers can (and do) today.
 So it's not going to take you off-roading, but snow on the highway or missing lane lines through a construction zone are not a problem.
 - Cars are going to be electric powered.
 This will be driven by (among other things) the need to safely "refuel" the car without requiring a human on-site.